 If you or a family member is experiencing some of these symptoms frequently, there’s a possibility that poor indoor quality could be to blame and as such, it needs to be taken seriously.

 During the warmer months, it is not uncommon for indoor settings to be more humid.
 In other words, the air inside becomes moist, which can be extremely uncomfortable.
 In addition to making you feel hotter and sweatier, higher humidity may also encourage the growth of mould and mildew, which can be hazardous to your health as earlier mentioned above.
 Also, mould and mildew can make your home to develop a musty smell that is usually quite irritating and unpleasant.
-This is why having a dehumidifier is paramount during the warmer summer months.
+This is why having humidity fixers such as a dehumidifier is paramount during the warmer summer months.

 On the other hand, winters are often associated with dry air.
 If the moisture levels aren’t kept in check, dwellers can suffer health effects such as dry skin, nose bleeding, and eye dryness, just to name a few.
 On top of these, moisture problems can even affect wooden belongings such as furniture and fixtures.
 To keep moisture levels in check during the colder winter months, many homeowners invest in a humidifier.